everx-labs/TonNfcClientAndroid/README.md

 				cardCoinManagerNfcApi = new CardCoinManagerApi(getApplicationContext(),  nfcApduRunner);
 			}
 			catch (Exception e) {
-				Log.e("TAG", e.getMessage());
+				Log.e("TAG", "Error happened : " + e.getMessage());;
 			}
 			...
 		}

-+ Also you must take care of onNewIntent method.
-It intercepts the intent created after card (tag) connection.
-And you must extract  the data about your tag from the intent.
++ Also take care of onNewIntent method.
+It intercepts the intent created after NFC card (tag) connection.
+And you must extract the data about the tag from the intent.
 You need it to start work with the tag.

 		@Override
 		public void onNewIntent(Intent intent) {